fuzzylogicxx/fuzzylogic/posts/tables-and-pseudo-tables-lessons-and-tactics.md

 draft: false

 ---
 In my work building and maintaining a Design System which serves a data-heavy web application, I have to think about HTML tables a lot.
-The challenge is that 99% of table tutorials show simple table examples whereas in reality design and product teams often want to squeeze in a whole lot more.
-This makes it hard to balance those needs against accessibility, systemisation, styling – the table element is fairly inflexible – and responsiveness.
+The challenge is that 99% of table tutorials show _really simple_ table examples… whereas in reality design and product teams often want to squeeze in lots more.
+It’s really hard to balance those needs against accessibility, systemisation, styling and responsiveness.

 Heads up: I’ve published this post early while it’s still a work in progress because it’s better for me to have it available for reference than languishing in drafts and forgotten.
 Apologies if you read it in a temporarily rough state.
 ---

-Following a pause after a lot of work on tables I’ve recently gained additional insight into the possibilities and constraints, mainly thanks to an accessibility review by [Tetralogical](https://tetralogical.com/) and through reading some great articles by [Adrian Roselli](https://adrianroselli.com/).
+Following a lot of work on tables I’ve recently gained additional insight into the possibilities and constraints, thanks to an accessibility review by [Tetralogical](https://tetralogical.com/) and some great articles by [Adrian Roselli](https://adrianroselli.com/).

 Here are my new rules of thumb.